Northern Baccalaureate Nursing

 - A minimum of 60 credit hours of non-nursing university transferable coursework toward a baccalaureate degree.

 - These credit hours include or are in addition to 24 credit hours of specific, non-nursing prerequisite coursework directly relevant to healthcare practice.

-Note: Fifty percent (50%) of NBNP seats are allocated to applicants who complete a minimum of 15 university transfer credit hours at Northern Lights College (within 10 years prior to the semester of admission).
+Note: Fifty percent (50%) of NBNP seats in the Fort St. John cohort are allocated to applicants who complete a minimum of 15 university transfer credit hours at Northern Lights College (within 10 years prior to the semester of admission).

 Self-identified Indigenous (First Nations, Métis, Inuit) applicants who meet or exceed the minimum requirements for the program receive priority for up to twenty-five percent (25%) of the seats.